lmangani/embedded-db-benchmarks/README.md

 This project benchmarks embedded OLAP engines such as [chDB](https://chdb.dev) and [DuckDB](https://duckdb.org). <br>
 Benchmark queries for supported databases are executed within Github Actions. <br>

-_Warning: This is far from a rigorous benchmark._
+:warning: _Focus on free, low-resource runners only. not a rigorous benchmark._

 ## Results